octobercms/docs/3.x/element/inspector-types.md

 </div>

-## Available Properties
+## Available Configuration

-The property parameters are defined with an array with the following keys:
+The property parameters are defined with an array with the following keys.

 Key | Description
 ------------- | -------------
-**title** | required, the property title, it is used by the component Inspector in the CMS back-end.
+**title** | required, the property title, it is used by the component Inspector in the CMS backend.
-**description** | required, the property description, it is used by the component Inspector in the CMS back-end.
+**description** | required, the property description, it is used by the component Inspector in the CMS backend.
-**default** | optional, the default property value to use when the component is added to a page or layout in the CMS back-end.
+**default** | optional, the default property value to use when the component is added to a page or layout in the CMS backend.
 **type** | specifies the property type, which defines how the property is displayed in the Inspector.
 **validation** | optional, specifies validation rules for the property value (see below).
 **placeholder** | optional placeholder for string and dropdown properties.
 **options** | optional array of options for dropdown properties.
+**items** | optional array of items for set-based properties.
 **depends** | an array of property names a dropdown property depends on.
 See the [dropdown type](./inspector/type-dropdown.md) for more information.
 **group** | an optional group name.
 Groups create sections in the Inspector simplifying the user experience.
 Use a same group name in multiple properties to combine them.
 **showExternalParam** | specifies visibility of the external parameter editor for the property in the Inspector.
-Default value: **true**.
+Default: `true`.
+**ignoreIfDefault** | set to `true` to exclude the output from the array if the selection matches default value.
+Default: `false`
+**ignoreIfEmpty** | set to `true` to exclude the output from the array if the selection has an empty value.
+Default: `false` **sortOrder** | specify a custom position as an integer for the property in the available list.

 ## Validation Rules